RSE-Sheffield/git-github-zero-to-hero/content/04-collaborative_github_advanced/03-resolve-issues-in-branches.md

 #### <i class="fas fa-users"></i> Add `subtract.py` file

-The next step in Bob's instructions is to create a new `subtract.py` file and paste the code for the `subtract` function.
+The next step in Bob's instructions is to create a new `subtract.py` file in the `pythoncalculator/` directory and paste the code for the `subtract` function.

 A nice feature of GitKraken is that, as well as a basic text editor, it also **allows us to create new files!**